Medication often taken for IBD and the rays of the sun can combine, to bring increased risk of skin cancers.

 Above all, the prime route to successful and minimal skin cancer treatment is early diagnosis.
 Alongside peace of mind, individual screening is there to reduce treatment, hassle, invasive techniques, or scarring.

 A consultant treating you for IBD may have recommended skin cancer screening and we certainly would, the procedures are not unpleasant.

 Screening At Our Clinic

 You can attend our London clinic at times to suit, with evening appointments available.
 A screening program to match your personal and medical needs will be put in place, under the supervision of an experienced consultant dermatologist.

-Advice on other ways you can protect your skin from the sun is freely available, as is expert skin cancer treatment if this is ever needed.
+Advice on other ways you can protect your skin from the sun is freely offered, as is expert skin cancer treatment if this is ever needed.
 Specialist monitoring of your skin can also pick up other conditions at an early stage.

 The downside of not taking IBD medication outweighs the risk of developing skin cancer.
 We are not suggesting you stop, simply that regular screening by a professional dermatologist should be integral to treatment.

 This is available in a friendly environment, you are welcome to visit, or talk to our friendly staff for further information.